Search Engine Optimization

 Read more about adding page titles on the Create, Name, Save a Page instructions.

-Every page and folder is given a system name when it is created.
-A system name is what gets displayed in the URL for a particular page or folder.
-The CMS will automatically generate a system name when a new page or folder is created, however it is highly advisable that you override the default system name and assign one based on the content of the page.
+Every item (e.g., page, folder, and file) in the CMS has a system name.
+System names appear in the folder structure on the left; in addition, a system name of an item gets displayed in the live URL for that item.
+The CMS will automatically generate a system name when a new page or folder is created, however it is highly advisable that you manually assign a relevant system name based on the content of the page or folder.
 Learn more about system names including recommended guidelines and good and bad examples.

 A very important factor to making your website search engine friendly is to populate your content with keywords that are highly relevant to the topic at hand.
 Sift through your content and take note of important words and phrases that you feel are most relevant to the topic being discussed.
 Once identified, you can then further enhance your content by focusing on these words and phrases and using them in your content often (also referred to as "keyword density").
 Overall, a website that has been optimized to use relevant keywords will have a greater chance at appearing in search results when those keywords are searched for.
 Keep in mind, your goal is not to just draw traffic to your website, but to draw targeted traffic, that is, traffic that is specifically looking for the information you have to offer.